rhyek/bank-bots/README.md

 ## Overview

+"Bank Bots" is a personal project I wrote that helps me solve the issue of needing to programmatically access my bank (Banco Industrial) account's transactions.
+Even though they are the biggest bank in Guatemala, they don't have an API or SDK of any sort.
+So I had to take matters into my own hands!

-"Bank Bots" is a personal solution to the absence of banking APIs in Guatemala, enabling automated tracking of my bank transactions.
-It utilizes web scraping bots written in TypeScript, NodeJS, and using PlayWright to extract transaction data from my banks' websites and store it in a PostgreSQL database.
-Additionally, a Go-based program interfaces with the YNAB budgeting app via its REST API, syncing the scraped transaction data for my budget management.
+It is a web scraping bot written in TypeScript, NodeJS, using PlayWright to extract the transaction data from my bank's website and stores it in a PostgreSQL database.
+Additionally, a Go-based program interfaces with the YNAB budgeting app via its REST API (using a Go community-built SDK), syncing the scraped transaction data for my personal budget management.

 The project emphasizes automation, data integration, and the use of cloud technologies to overcome local banking constraints.